rangle/angular-training-slides/slides/src/content/directives.md

 - Conditionally renders components or elements based on an expression
 - Removes or recreates a portion of the DOM tree
-- Be aware of the cost of creating/destroying DOM elements

 ```html
 <button type="button" (click)="toggleExists()">Toggle Component</button>